cvetomir-todorov/CecoChat/docs/what-next.md

 * Performance
   - Use allocation-free logging
+  - Use in-memory caching for user chat state consumer to avoid loading the chat state from the database each time
   - Make a larger benchmark and improve configuration of backplane, client-server communication, databases
 * Observability
   - Add Open Telemetry metrics to Redis when StackExchange.Redis adds support